Loving letters across a century:

 The story starts in Larvik in 1914 where the small Brandenburger family ended up because of civil unrest in St Petersburg, Russia.
 It then follows their lives in Germany through the depression and the second world war and into the 1970s.

-Edith wrote and her mother wrote to each other nearly once a week until Meta’s death in 1953.
-Edith’s letters to her mother were shared by her two brothers Leo and Paul.
-In time, you will also be able to read letters from the other members of the family, including the third generation - Edith’s daughter Marie (1936-2023).
+At the heart of the collection are letters between Meta Brandenburger (1870-1955) and her daughter Edith (1900-1981).
+Edith migrated to Australia in 1929 where she joined Sverre Eriksen (1898-1980), whom she had met in Larvik.
+Edith and her mother wrote to each other nearly once a week from the early 1920s until Meta’s death in 1953.
+Edith’s daughter Marie (1936-2023).
 Marie not only wrote countless letters to her parents, she also kept nearly every letter she received throughout her life.

 There are also countless photographs and other artifacts dating back to the late 19th century.